 But soon that won't be enough, and you'll need more and more and more to achieve the same "high."
 Eventually, you'll stop at nothing to sate that need, and that all-consuming desire frequently causes problems with loved ones, or the law.
 This is the true face of addiction.

-In many cases, those who suffer from addiction don't realize they're suffering.
-Getting their fix makes them feel good, or so they think.
 What's actually happening is that their addiction isn't making them happy when they're on the drug, it's making them miserable when they're off it, so much so that they have an all-consuming desperation to get back on it.

 Addiction is not a choice or a moral failing.
 And seeking treatment isn't shameful, it's one of the bravest things you can do.
 If you'd like more information on the nature of addiction, please check out our page on understanding addiction.
 The best way to beat addiction is to understand it fully, so you can recognize its impulses.